LouisAtkinson/socialise/README.md

-Welcome to Socialise, a social media platform built using React with TypeScript on the frontend and Express with MongoDB on the backend.
+Welcome to Socialise, a social media platform built using React with TypeScript on the front-end and .NET with PostgreSQL on the back-end.
 This platform allows users to connect, share updates, and engage with friends.
-You can visit the live version of the application here: https://socialise-lz3f.vercel.app/
+You can visit the live version of the application here: https://socialise.cloud